A-Nasser-Unity/PIXY/README.md

 In game currency : Cash (off cahin)

-Game background :

-Game theme : Simulator and Race

-Game narrative framework :

-Game concept :
+Game background : The game starts when the player arrive to (Shanghai) to work as a Taxi Driver for a big company, With time one of his new friends at the company tell him about the Racing battle and the rewards that he will get when he win.

 Game characters : Player - Friends at Taxi company.

-Game plots :

-Game type :
+Game type : Simulator and Race

-Game core gameplay instruction :

 Customize robo-vehicle : Customize interior and exterior with Cash.